Blockstream/greenlight/docs/src/getting-started/register.md

 ## Registering the node

-In the next we configure mTLS using our developer identity.
+We'll configure mTLS using our developer identity.
 Any connection using the `TlsConfig`-object specified below will allow you to register new Greenlight nodes.

 === "Rust"